Chapter 2 : I Don't Handle Rejection Very Well

 “Tough,” Hermione snapped, pushing me through the sixth year boys dormitory door.

 Draco was sat on his bed, alone.
 He looked up in surprise when I fell through the door.
+I don't know why he was surprised, I fall over everything.

 “What are you doing here?” he asked.